 We are an interdisciplinary (experimental and theoretical) research group in the Institute for Quantum Science and Technology at the University of Calgary.
 Our research is focused on the reversible quantum interface between the superconducting circuits and quantum optical systems.
 In our lab we are interested in developing quantum communication technology that is integrable with superconducting processors for building large-scale quantum networks.
 Additionally, we are activity working on non-invasive quantum sensing/imagining techniques for applications involving fragile and photodegradable materials.

-Here at IQST we have two main research directions: (1) quantum coherence and quantum interface in the electro-and optomechanical systems, and (2) Superconducting circuit quantum electrodynamics (CQED), and (3) quantum sensing and imaging.
+Here at IQST we have two main research directions: (1) quantum coherence and quantum interface in the electro-and optomechanical systems, (2) Superconducting circuit quantum electrodynamics (CQED), and (3) quantum sensing and imaging.

 (1) Electro-optomechanical systems

 Electro or optomechanics is a rapidly growing field of research that is concerned with the interaction between a mechanical resonator and the radiation pressure of electromagnetic field.
 The optomechanical coupling widely employed for a large variety of applications, more commonly as a sensor for the detection of weak forces and small displacements or an actuator in integrated electrical, optical, and optoelectronical systems.
 You can find more information about optomechanical systems in this review paper.
 In our group we use the electromechanical to study the quantum coherence and use them for bidirectional photon conversion between optical and microwave domains.

 During my postdoc at Fink’s group, we realized the long-standing prediction that a parametrically driven mechanical oscillator can generate strong quantum field correlations.
 We observed stationary emission of path-entangled microwave radiation from a micromachined silicon nanostring oscillator.

 We experimentally demonstrated an on-chip magnetic-free circulator based on reservoir-engineered electromechanic interactions.
 This mechanical based circulator is compact, its silicon-on-insulator platform is compatible with both superconducting qubits and silicon photonics, and its noise performance is close to the quantum limit.

 The mechanical-based circulator can also be used to control the flow of thermal noises and heat in quantum devices.
 Viewing an optomechanical platform as a cascaded system we showed that one can ultimately control the direction of the flow of thermal noise.